 - Ensuring that papers are securely transmitted to the Examinations Office, via the University’s electronic Examination Paper Transfer Manager system.

 - Ensuring that draft examination timetables are thoroughly checked and that any issues are notified to the Examinations Office by the specified deadline.

 - Ensuring that scripts are collected from the examination halls after each examination.

-- Ensuring that scripts are marked and that Boards of Examiners meet well in advance of the University deadline for the publication of results.
+- Ensuring that scripts are marked and moderated and that Boards of Examiners meet well in advance of the University deadline for the publication of results.

-- Ensuring that results are uploaded into Qsis in advance of the University deadline for the publication of results.
+- Ensuring that results are uploaded to Qsis and published in advance of the University deadline for the publication of results.